ponydorkiness/CTSPadder/README.md

 You can not just add padding and expect the CTS to still work because adding zeros progresses the rules of the cylic tag, we need to pad it while keeping the timing the same.
 So you generate multiple different amount of paddings of zeros, and check if the state history matches up, if you do then it's a match and it's good to go!
+However, do not be mislead.
+It is possible that two unreleated machines create the same state history, that is why we are only checking padded programs because they append the same things.
+Do not try to check two unrelated machines and then say they are fuctionally equalivant, we can only say these are fuctionally equal because it is adding the same things onto the programs.

 ## Small proof it works
 Given the ruleset